 Domestic violence is a type of abuse that usually involves a spouse or partner, but can also involve a child, elderly relative or other family member.
 It may involve physical violence, sexual violence, threats of physical or sexual violence, or emotional abuse, which can lead to depression, anxiety and social isolation.
 Domestic violence occurs among people of all ages, races, gender, religion, sexual orientation and levels of income and education.

-The curriculum also includes brave stories from real domestic violence survivors, as well as an " Abuser's Playbook," which lists excuses abusers give victims to condone their actions.
+The curriculum also includes brave stories from domestic violence survivors, as well as the Abuser's Playbook, which lists common excuses abusers give victims to condone their actions.

 Built for use on smartphones, the Aspire News app is a major development in domestic violence safety, and is the first of its kind.
 The app is disguised as a normal icon and even has a decoy home page, so you'll be safe if your abuser takes your phone.

 The most important feature of the Aspire News app is called the GO Button, which you can activate the moment you are in danger.
 Once activated, the GO Button will send a pre-typed or pre-recorded message to multiple trusted, preselected contacts, or even 911, saying that you are in trouble.
 Additionally, once the app is activated, your phone will begin recording audio of everything that is going on in the room, which can be used as evidence for any legal proceedings that may stem from the incident.

 Robin emphasizes that it's important to always have your location services activated, as many of the app's features require it.
 For example, the app can be used to locate the shelters and resources closest to you.

 If you or someone you know is in an abusive relationship and needs help, please call the National Domestic Violence Hotline at 1-800-799-SAFE (7233).